Download this submission to the Inquiry into the 2022 federal election (PDF 257 KB).

 After each federal election, a parliamentary committee reviews the conduct of the election and calls for public submissions into how elections could be improved.
 We're serious about accountable government and participatory democracy.

 This is Fusion's first submission to a parliamentary inquiry!
 If you would like to be involved with the next one, please email [email protected].

-Our submission is expected to appear on the parliament house website soon.
+Our submission is number 304 published on the parliament house website.
 The parliamentary committee will publish their report(s) there too.

 We made the recommendations below with the aims of improving voter engagement and democratic representation in Australian federal elections.
 Democracies achieve their social licence because people consider themselves to be represented.
 In recent years, support for the two major parties has steadily decreased.
 Should this trend continue, the Australian electoral system will need to adapt, or else produce increasingly absurd results.